 Payroll for personnel on sponsored projects should in most cases accurately reflect the effort allocated to that project.
 See below for specific payroll requirements and special considerations for sponsored effort.
-The "Related Resources" section on this provides the applicable GAPs and additional guidance for navigating payroll for sponsored projects.
+The "Related Resources" section on this page provides the applicable General Accounting Procedures (GAPs) and additional guidance for navigating payroll for sponsored projects.

 Payroll requirements and special considerations

 All salaries, wages, and special payments paid to faculty members and employees of Duke University should be charged to one of the 60xxxx G/L accounts.
 Different G/L accounts apply based on job position and title.

 Payroll is deadline driven, with different schedules and due dates for monthly (exempt) and bi-weekly (non-exempt) personnel.

 Extra attention and coordination is needed for grant-funded personnel who are not administratively housed in the grant-owning unit.
 Grants and contracts administrators from both units should work together to determine: